-Timothy L. Voigtman is a partner and business lawyer practicing with Foley & Lardner LLP and serves as chair of the firm’s Tax, Benefits & Estate Planning Practice.
+Timothy L. Voigtman is a partner and business lawyer practicing with Foley & Lardner LLP and serves as Co-Chair of the firm’s Tax, Benefits & Estate Planning Practice.

 Tim practices general corporate and tax law, including the business and tax consequences of the formation, ownership, operation, sale and reorganization of C corporations, S corporations, partnerships, and limited liability companies.
 Tim also advises clients on executive compensation matters such as stock options, profits interests, golden parachutes and non-qualified deferred compensation arrangements.
 Tim is a member of the firm’s Taxation and Employee Benefits & Executive Compensation Practices and Food & Beverage Industry Team.
 Tim also co-founded the firm’s Family Office Team, and has extensive experience with independent family offices and business that provide family office functions internally.
 Tim provides guidance on succession planning and governance issues for closely held and family held businesses.

 Tim represents taxpayers in administrative and judicial disputes with the Internal Revenue Service, the Wisconsin Department of Revenue and other state tax authorities.

 - Represented the Milwaukee Bucks President and Owner Herbert Kohl in the $550 million sale of the basketball franchise to New York investment firm executives Marc Lasry and Wesley Edens.
 One requirement of the deal was that the team be kept in Milwaukee, with the parties collectively pledging at least $200 million toward the development of a new arena.

 - Director (past chair) for the Centers for Independence.
 The non-profit agency assists individuals and families with special needs to better live and work in the community, with programs touching more than 10,000 lives a year.